bandwidth-throttle/token-bucket/README.md

 would add 100 tokens per second.

 The third parameter is the storage, which is used to persist the token amount of the bucket.
-The storage does also determin the scope of the bucket.
+The storage does determine the scope of the bucket.

 ### Bootstrapping